Measure synchronization in interacting Hamiltonian systems: A brief review: Effects of occasional coupling

+If $T$ is significantly smaller than the system time-scale ($T_s$), the functions $\textbf{f}$ and $\textbf{g}$ do not vary much and can be considered constant over the time $T$.
+Therefore, in the presence of the assumption that $\textbf{f}$ and $\textbf{g}$ remain constant throughout the time interval $T$, we can approximately write $\textbf{x}\left(t+T\right)$ as follows:

+In the last term, we have explicitly integrated the concept that the coupling operates solely during a fraction $\theta$ of the total time $T$.
+Consequently, it becomes evident that we can conceptualize the system subject to the on-off coupling as equivalent to the system subjected to continuous coupling, albeit with an effectively reduced coupling strength value, denoted as follows:

+Therefore, for the condition $T \ll T_s$, a linear stability analysis has been performed for coupled oscillators and analytically understand the shifting of the desynchronized window along the higher range of coupling strength~\citep{ghosh18_2}.
+Although this approximate connection of the on-off coupling and the continuous coupling schemes is inapplicable for $T \sim T_s$, the on-off coupling scheme can lead to MS for $T \sim T_s$~\citep{ghosh18_2}.
+Besides, the effectiveness of the transient uncoupling scheme, another example of the occasional coupling scheme, has also been reported in the literature to attain MS when the continuous coupling fails~\citep{ghosh18_2}.
+A general understanding of why and how these occasional coupling schemes work is still missing in the literature.
 In a subsequent study~\citep{tian20}, the occasional coupling has been used to investigate MS in a two-species bosonic Josephson junction.
 This study reveals that the broken symmetry of nonlocal MS states appearing in the $0$-phase mode and $\pi$-phase mode can be restored by employing the on-off coupling scheme.
 It has also demonstrated that the nonlocal MS states can be transformed into conventional MS states, either quasiperiodic or chaotic MS states.
 More specifically, for the $0$-phase mode, the broken symmetry restores by converting the nonlocal MS state into a conventional quasiperiodic MS state.
 However, for the $\pi$-phase mode, the broken symmetry is restored, and chaotic MS states emerge.
 Until now, we have kept ourselves restrictive in the classical regime.
 MS in quantum systems has also been the subject of extensive research over the last decade, focusing on understanding its fundamental properties and exploring its potential applications in areas such as quantum information processing and quantum communication.